You can use the online recording feature to install apps on remote devices, record steps, and generate test scripts from a web-based interface.

-Provides the Xpath code that you can use to correct script cases to improve the playback success rate.
+Provides the Xpath code that you can use to correct script steps to improve the replay success rate.

 6: Interval selection switch

-After you turn on the switch, you can press Shift to select multiple steps at a time.
+After you turn on the switch, you can press the Shift key to select multiple steps at a time.

-After you turn off the switch, you cannot press Shift to select multiple steps at a time.
+After you turn off the switch, you cannot press the Shift key to select multiple steps at a time.

 7: Step editing icons